s4nzar/documentgeneratorandapprover/README.md

 # documentgeneratorandapprover
-To Simplify document request and approve
+This apps help indonesian people to Simplify document request and approve in district level